lchski/lucascherkewski.com/_findings/2017-09-18-initial-questions.md

 In the 1980s, the Ontario Ministry of Education moved to create its own computer.
 Learning about this prompted initial thinking around this project, noted below.

+<small>*Note: My understanding of this project has grown greatly since I originally noted these questions.
+Rereading them now, some are clearly based on incorrect assumptions or incomplete information.
+In the interest of research transparency, however, I leave them as-is.*</small>

 ## Context
 {:h2}